katabase/2_CleanedData/README.md

 Once the data have been cleaned, we can start to extract information from the `desc`.

-* First, EXTRACTOR-XML extracts informations and then retrieves them in an XML file (level 3).
+EXTRACTOR-XML extracts informations and then retrieves them in an XML file (level 3).

-* Then, we can check the data and its encoding.
-Some errors may appear and some corrections may be needed.
+The script transforms this

 ```xml